Bhagwant Mann: Transportation

 In June 2022, Mann announced Volvo bus service between IGI Airport and different Punjab cities of the state.
 The tariff charged by the PRTC and PEPSU buses for the airport were announced at half the rates being charged by the private bus operators.
 Mann said that this service would break the monopoly of a few families in the bus business with political links.

-Electricity

-Fulfilling their election promise of providing free electricity, from 1 July 2022 the people in Punjab would get 300 units of free electricity.
-73.39 lakh domestic consumers were estimated to benefit from the scheme.

-Health

-On 15 August 2022, 75 Aam Aadmi Clinics were made functional.

 Language and Culture

 On 19 November 2022, while giving a speech at Guru Nanak Dev University to commemorate Punjabi Language Month, Mann announced a government policy to require all public signboards to prominently feature Punjabi over other languages.
 He encouraged citizens to change their signs before 21 February 2023, after which the government will begin enforcing the rule.
 He also exhorted educational institutions to begin adding specialized Punjabi language courses, citing his perceived decline in the proper use of Punjabi pronunciation and grammatical rules.